 Our group included some complete beginners, who couldn’t wait to get on the slopes and so the fact that La Rosière has a brilliant ESF (French ski school) and a range of slopes for beginners was a definite plus.
 We also had some hard-core skiers in our group who had done seasons all over the Alps and wanted an area that would challenge them and give them plenty of ground to cover.
 La Rosière’s ski area is vast (with 198km of slopes) and high; you can even ski over to Italy to La Thuile.
 It was also snow-sure and, as we were going at Easter, this was another important factor.
 So La Rosière it was.

 Eurotunnel FlexiPlus feels like it was designed for people like me!
 It was ideal not to be tied to a set departure time as, as invariably happens just before a holiday, my plan to leave straight after school went out the window and we left later than intended.
-However, with FlexiPlus allowing you to just turn up and get on the next available shuttle, it didn’t matter and the journey was stress free as a result.
+However, with FlexiPlus allowing you to just turn up and get on the next available shuttle (on your booked day of travel), it didn’t matter and the journey was stress free as a result.

 The children were wowed by the FlexiPlus lounge and excitedly stocked up on goodies to keep them going on the journey.
 My husband is vegan and the Eurotunnel team couldn’t have been more accommodating – so he too came away with a tasty picnic tea.